letronghoangminh/Tips_Tricks/README.md

 # Tips and Tricks for CTF and HTB boxes
+## General
+- Always remember to run Nmap with UDP and vulnerable scripts

 ## Linux
 - Check users's mails
 - Always try hijacking path if the PATH is writable.